rspencer01/Project-Magrathea-V2/README.md

 The following milestones have been passed:
  * Simple paging
  * Simple system of region based rendering
- * Simple perlin noise (this will soon be replaced with real satalite data)
+ * Dynamic region creation based on camera position
+ * Use of real data (imported)

 Data
 ----
-Since the input data is large (3Mb), it is not included in this repo, but can be downloaded from `http://www.ked.co.za/temp/smalldata.dat`
+Since the input data is large (3Mb), it is not included in this repo, but can be downloaded from [here][http://www.ked.co.za/temp/smalldata.dat].

 Data is 3m resolution of a 9 square kilometers of a section of North America.
-More data can be obtained from `http://viewer.nationalmap.gov/viewer/`
+More data can be obtained from [here] [http://viewer.nationalmap.gov/viewer/].